 - Clean jars and lids with warm soapy water.
 Ensure the jars do not have any chips or bubbles in the glass.

-- Prepare Water Bath CannerPut your water bath canner on your stove.
-Add your canning rack to your water bath canner.
-Add your half-pint jars to the water bath canner.
+- Prepare your cannerUsing Water Bath Canner: Put your water bath canner on your stove.
+Add your canning rack to the water bath canner.
+Add your 1/2 pint jars to the water bath canner.
 They will warm as you heat the water.
 Add enough water to cover jars with at least 2-3 inches of water.
-Start to bring your water to a boil.
+Start to bring your water to a boil.Using a Steam Canner: Put your steam canner on your stove.
+Add the steam canner rack to the bottom of the steam canner.
+Add the recommended amount of water to the steam canner according to the manufacturer.
+Add your 1/2 pint jars to the steam canner.
+Put the lid on your steam canner and start your stove.
+The jars will warm as you heat your steam canner.

 - Prepare GarlicPeel garlic and remove the end that was connected to the bulb.
 Finely chop your garlic and place it in a bowl.

 - Prepare TomatoesIn this recipe, you do NOT need to peel your tomatoes.
 Core and chop your plum tomatoes into 1-inch pieces and place in a bowl.
 Plum tomatoes contain less liquid than globe tomatoes.
-If you only have globe tomatoes those can be used as well but you should place them in a colander for 30 minutes to allow the excess liquid to drain.
+If you only have globe tomatoes, those can be used as well, but you should place them in a colander for 30 minutes to allow the excess liquid to drain.

 - Prepare Bruschetta Vinegar MixtureIn a large pot combine garlic, wine, wine vinegar, water, sugar, basil, oregano, and balsamic vinegar.
 Bring the vinegar mixture to a full rolling boil over high heat, stirring occasionally.
 Reduce the heat and cover with a lid.
 Boil vinegar mixture for 5 minutes, until garlic is heated through.
 Remove from heat.

-- Packing Tomatoes in JarsRemove your jars from the water bath canner one at a time using your jar lifter.
-Dump the water out of the jar into your water bath canner.
-Pack tomatoes into the hot jar, leaving a generous 1/2 inch headspace.
+- Packing Tomatoes in JarsPack tomatoes into the hot jar, leaving a generous 1/2 inch headspace.
 Ladle the hot vinegar mixture over the tomatoes, leaving 1/2 inch headspace.

 - De-bubbling Your BruschettaUsing your de-bubbler make sure to remove all air bubbles.
 Add some more vinegar mixture if the level goes down below 1/2 inch headspace.

-- Remove Jars and CoolLift your canning rack out of the water.
-Using your jar lifer carefully move your jars onto a wire rack or kitchen towel to allow them to cool.
-When moving your jars try not to tilt them to the side as this could affect the seal of your jars.
+- Remove Jars and CoolUsing your jar lifer carefully move the jars onto a wire rack or kitchen towel to allow them to cool.
+When moving the jars try not to tilt them to the side as this could affect the seal of the jars.
 Allow your jars to cool for 12-24 hours before handling.

 - StorageOnce cool, remove the canning rings from the jars.
 Wash your jars off to ensure there is no food residue on the outside of the jar from processing.
 Label your jar with the name of the recipe and the date.
 This will help you remember what recipe you used to can and the date will allow you to use the oldest canned goods first.